10 Scenic Running Tracks in Sydney (+ Fun Runs)

 The running track from Manly to North Head is perhaps not the most obvious choice when you want to go for a run, but the incredible views make it worthwhile.

 Start in Manly and make your way to Shelly Beach.
 From there, find the track that leads to North Head.
-This bit is not the easiest track to run as it’s going uphill, so some running fitness is expected.
+This bit is not the easiest section to run as it’s going uphill, so some running fitness is expected.

 The panoramic views you’ll get to enjoy once you’re at the top are amazing.
-The run downhill, back to Manly, is a lot easier, especially knowing that many cafes are awaiting you, not to mention the beaches.
+The run downhill back to Manly is a lot easier, especially knowing that many cafes are awaiting you, not to mention the beaches.

 7. Pyrmont and Darling Harbour